evennia/evennia/docs/source/Howtos/Beginner-Tutorial/Part5/Add-a-simple-new-web-page.md

 ### Create the view

 A django "view" is a normal Python function that django calls to render the HTML page you will see in the web browser.
-Django can do all sorts of cool stuff to a page by using the view function -- like adding dynamic content or making changes to a page on the fly -- but, here, we will just have it spit back raw HTML.
+Django can do all sorts of cool stuff to a page by using the view function &mdash; like adding dynamic content or making changes to a page on the fly &mdash; but, here, we will just have it spit back raw HTML.

 Open `mygame/web/website` folder and create a new module file there named `story.py`.
 (You could also